 Can’t find one locally?
 Why not create your very own Halloween carnival?
 Make it as low-key as you like with a few friends and family, or go all out with games, BBQ, and even psychic readings!
 There are so many creative DIY carnival games you can create with what you probably already have at home.

 31 | Take Halloween day off.

-If you’ve worked every year on Halloween only to find yourself racing home, running last minute errands, and pulling costumes together without taking a breathe, then this year why not treat yourself by taking the day off!
+If you’ve worked every year on Halloween only to find yourself racing home, running last-minute errands, and pulling costumes together without taking a breath, then this year why not treat yourself by taking the day off!
 Enjoy the holiday again like you used to.
 Wake up to a nice pumpkin latte, take a bubble bath a pumpkin scented bath bomb, and make a super fun Halloween dinner before the festivities begin!
-It’s OK to enjoy the holiday with a sense of relaxation guilt free!
+It’s OK to enjoy the holiday with a sense of relaxation guilt-free!
 You’ve earned it 🙂

 Whether you do one or all of these 31 Days of Simple Halloween Activities, you are sure to have a great time this Halloween!